-Ninja races are events where individuals and teams compete on Ninja Warrior style obstacles.
+Ninja Competitions are events where individuals and teams compete on Ninja Warrior style obstacles.
 Competitions are held on courses between 25 m and 200 m long with 4 or more Ninja Warrior obstacles, as head-to-head races or timed competitions.

 Events have been popularized by the American Ninja Warrior, Ultimate Beastmaster and Sasuke television show competitions in 148 countries.
 A billion people worldwide follow these shows.
-The official international League of Ninja OCR is the Ultimate Ninja Athlete Association.
+The official international League of Ninja is the Ultimate Ninja Athlete Association.

 OBSTACLE COURSE RACING

 Obstacle Course Races are large scale, mass participation events held in parks, ski resorts, wilderness, rural, urban and suburban locations.
 Races can have up to 30,000 participants and vary in length from 3 km (short course), 5 km (international), 12-15 km (standard), 21 km (long course) to 50 km (ultra).

 Beach OCR’s are mass participation events that take advantage of the sand, sunshine and water of beach environments.
 Formats include individual, mixed team and relay races.

 Beach OCR events are held on all continents and many countries with beach access, from England to Indonesia and the middle east.

 Combine OCR’s are typically run on 1,000 to 5,000-meter courses and include obstacles that test upper body, lower body, grip and total strength, including functional exercises.
 Mass starts typically have up to 100 people at a time.

 Popular races include Tough Mudder X (TMx), Hyrox, Spartan Crossfit Challenge and the Civilian Military Combine.
 These events are designed to be spectator friendly, with exciting, head to head racing.